madeofpendletonwool/Pinepods-Docs/docs/tutorial-basics/browsing-podcasts.md

 - **Podcasts**: Library view of all your subscribed podcasts
 - **Queue**: Episodes you've queued up for listening
 - **Saved**: Episodes you've bookmarked for later
-- **Server Downloads**: Episodes downloaded to the server for offline access
+- **Server Downloads**: Episodes downloaded to the server for archival

 ## Feed Page

 ### Purpose
-The Feed page serves as your main content discovery hub, displaying the most recent episodes from all your subscribed podcasts in chronological order.
+The Feed page serves as your main content discovery hub, displaying the most recent episodes from all your subscribed podcasts in chronological order from the last 30 days.

 ### Content Display
 - **Recent Episodes**: Shows newest episodes across all subscriptions
 - **Mixed Content**: Combines episodes from all your podcasts in one timeline
 - **Publication Order**: Episodes are sorted by their original publication date
-- **Episode Status**: Visual indicators show completed, saved, queued, and downloaded episodes

-### Key Features
-- **Unified Timeline**: See all new content in one place
-- **Episode Actions**: Play, save, queue, or download episodes directly from the feed
-- **Status Tracking**: Quickly identify which episodes you've already interacted with
-- **Infinite Scroll**: Seamlessly browse through older episodes
-- **Quick Access**: Jump directly to episode playback or detailed views

 ### Navigation Tips
 - Use the Feed page as your starting point for discovering new content
-- Look for visual indicators to identify episode status at a glance
 - Scroll through to find older episodes you might have missed
 - Use episode actions to organize content for later listening